Skip to main content

 3. Click Copy starter prompt for external agent.

-The starter prompt instructs the agent to:
+The starter prompt should help the agent:

-• avoid mp.ui.* modal dialogs in autonomous mode.
+• avoid modal mp.ui.* dialogs in autonomous mode;

 How it relates to the in-app Script Console